ThomasPf-git/docker/README.md

 2. open ```insy``` or ```sytd``` folder

-2. Run ```docker-compose up -d``` to create the required volumes and networks and containers
+2. Run ```docker-compose up -d``` in terimal to create the required volumes and networks and containers

-3. do this for the other folder if u want to
+3. do this for the other folder too if u want to

 ---